clEsperanto/CLIc/README.md

 ## Troubleshooting

-Cmake control the project configuration and link to required libraries.
-If the compiled libraries and includes folder are installed and specified in your environment PATH, it should automatically found it and manage the dependencies to the project.
+Cmake control the project configuration and linking to required libraries.
+If the libraries and their respective includes folder are installed and/or specified in your environment PATH, it should automatically find it and manage the dependencies to the project.
+Otherwise, CMake will fail the configuration steps.
-If it fail configurating the project, verify that both LibTiff and OpenCL are installed, and that CMake point to the correct libraries version via cmake-gui for an easy access to CMake variables.

 ### LibTiff